 The right to be an advocate before the Supreme Court is a highly held and noted attainment in the legal circle.
 With this many doors automatically swing open for further and higher positions, which also includes judicial appointments.
 Success as an advocate before the Supreme Court is an extremely prestigious and highly valued thing.
 Any person who acts as a highly successful advocate has to be recognized as a leader by the legal community.

-judicial, academic, and even leading positions within the structure of legal institutions.
+judicial, academic, and even leading positions within the structure of Judiciary institutions.
 Accordingly, the prestige accorded to an advocate before the Supreme Court boosts professional prestige and may even attract high-profile clients and cases.
 Recognition in itself is testimony to the ability of the advocate, effort put in, and service rendered to the legal profession.

 Though the road to success is tough and arduous, the financial rewards could be great.
 Mostly, high-profile cases are well-paying, thus making this profession very lucrative.
 There are, of course, some considerable financial benefits from becoming an Advocate to the Supreme Court.
 It is from major cases that involved much complication the values in fees are usually high, representing the skill and added value that these advocates bring to their work with their respective clients.
 The more successful the advocate is, the more costs that he or she can charge due to the speciality of the knowledge that he or she has and can implement into his or her casework.
 Furthermore, the prestige and recognition accorded to this position attract opportunities like consulting, speaking assignments, and writing in legal journals-all of which are quite lucrative.
 It is one highly coveted position because of good financial returns in combination with professional fulfilment.